 This is part of a series of flash interviews with the English Department faculty.
 Each post will feature a faculty member who answers five questions that tell us a little about who they are and what they do.

 Dr. Andrew Vogel serves as the English Department Chair.
-Hi research concentrates on American road stories in the Progressive Era.
+His research concentrates on American road stories in the Progressive Era.
 His current book project, titled Storied Road, examines the way road stories altered American geography at the turn of the twentieth century.
 Dr. Vogel also writes poetry.
 His work has appeared in Blackbook Press, The Blue Collar Review, The Lehigh Valley Review, The Heartland Review, Off the Coast, The Clark Street Review, Slant, The Evergreen Review, The Green Hills Literary Lantern, The Listening Eye, Plainsongs, and The Red River Review.
-Most recently, he led a study abroad course in Ireland in cooperation with Dr. Eric Johnson of the History Department and Dr. Jason Lanters of the Geography Department.
+Most recently, he led a study abroad course in Ireland in cooperation with Dr. Eric Johnson of the History Department and Dr. Jason Lanters of the Psychology Department.